|Revised||March 6, 2019|

-High school students who are North Carolina residents and enrolled in public, private or home schools may enroll at Blue Ridge Community College provided the student is progressing toward high school graduation and meets the qualifications for CCP.
+High school students who are North Carolina residents and enrolled in public, private or home schools may enroll at Blue Ridge Community College provided the student is progressing toward high school graduation and meets the qualifications for Career and College Promise (CCP).

 - Admission for high school students enrolling in CCP require that the student submit a CCP Admission Application, parent permission form, and a high school transcript.
 High school test scores and/or a recommendation may also be required depending on the selected pathway(s).